James Vega: Mass Effect 3

 James Vega escorts Shepard before an Alliance defense committee during the opening sequence of Mass Effect 3, but the hearing is interrupted when the Reapers attack Earth.
-James is onboard the Alliance-refitted SSV Normandy SR-2 when Shepard is picked up, though he is displeased with Shepard's insistence on leaving Earth in order to gather allies and resources from the other species.
+James is on board the Alliance-refitted SSV Normandy SR-2 when Shepard is picked up, though he is displeased with Shepard's insistence on leaving Earth in order to gather allies and resources from the other species.
 He is usually found in the shuttle bay where he maintains the armory with shuttle pilot Steve Cortez, with whom he develops a close friendship, and can occasionally be found in various parts of the Normandy interacting with other crew members.
 James also has a tendency of assigning nicknames to individuals he interacts with, claiming that some people just do not match their names so he gives them new ones that are easier for him to remember.

 Shepard may, at the player's discretion, develop a rapport with James which may develop into a mentor-mentee relationship.
 For example, if Shepard visits James in the shuttle bay after returning to the Normandy from the Citadel for the first time, Shepard may accept a request to spar with him.
 James would then describe in detail about his decision to prioritize valuable intel instead of the victims abducted by the Collectors, but found out too late that his choice was rendered completely unnecessary since Shepard managed to eliminate the Collector threat without the intel James saved, which in his view meant that the colony was allowed to die for nothing.
 As an option, Shepard may advise him to let go of his death wish and move on from his guilt over the Fehl Prime mission, and stay focused on the mission ahead.
 In another instance, James approaches Shepard for advice about an offer from the Alliance leadership to undergo N7 training, and asks Shepard to be his supervisor for the program.

 James appears in a recurring role in the plot of the Mass Effect 3 DLC Leviathan.
 In one instance, he helps Shepard restrain a victim who is possessed by an ancient, mysterious being known as Leviathan.
 His last appearance in the Mass Effect media franchise is in the Citadel DLC.
 If certain conditions are met, a female Shepard may persuade James to have a one night stand with her.